MaysaM-M-Mousa/MiniTrello/README.md

 # MiniTrello

 MiniTrello is a side project meant to simulate a simple behavior for the famous software project management app **Trello** using **Event Sourcing** pattern.
+Currently **MiniTrello** implements in-memory event store.
 <br>

 ## MiniTrello: